jnair37/Band50/README.md

 Here's how to use our platform!
 * Click from the "Instruments" dropdown or one of the cards on the home page to select an instrument.
 * Get creative!
-Play whatever notes or drum sounds you want and switch instruments at any time.
+Play whatever notes or drum sounds you want by clicking the buttons and switch instruments at any time.
 * Use the PLAYBACK button to hear your work.
 * Use the CLEAR button to start over.